rwin336/odl-beryllium-sr1/ansible/roles/docker-install/README.md

 docker-install
 =========

-The playbook is desinged to install Docker on a 14.04 Ubuntu following https://docs.docker.com/engine/installation/linux/ubuntulinux/
+The playbook is desinged to install Docker on a Ubuntu Trusty/Xenial following https://docs.docker.com/engine/installation/linux/ubuntulinux/

 Requirements
 ------------

-Target Ubuntu 14.04 is setup for ansible.
+Target Ubuntu node is setup for ansible.

 Role Variables